mars-college/mars-rover/locomotion/WebApp/JetsonNano/README.md

 ### Software

-* Raspberry Pi accessible over SSH on a local network
+* Arduino IDE
+* TinyWire library
 * Python3
-* pigpio GPIO control application for Raspberry Pi
+* Jetson.GPIO - python wrapper for controlling J41 GPIO header pins
-* tornado python web server framework
+* `tornado` python web server framework

-## Hardware Pre-flight
+## Pre-flight

-* Make sure your Raspberry Pi is configured to connect to your WiFi network and that you can SSH into it.
+* Make sure your Jetson Nano is configured to connect to your WiFi network and that you can SSH into it.
 * Assemble the TR-08 tank platform.
-* Determine which voltage rails will carry regulated +5V and which will be connected directly to the LI battery pack.
+* Determine which voltage rails on your breadboard will carry regulated +5V and which will be connected directly to the LI battery pack.
 * Assemble and connect [TB6612 breakout board](https://www.adafruit.com/product/2448).
 * Solder any necessary connections to allow easy and secure insertion into/onto breadboard or header sockets/pins.
 * The Raspberry Pi used is powered from a Micro USB connection.
 I've cut and prepared a Micro USB power cable to be inserted into a breadboard.